3 Essential Shoulder Exercises for Swimmers

 Read More

 Incorporating resistance training into a swimmer’s program can significantly enhance performance and reduce injury risk.
 Most swimmers benefit from 2-3 weightlifting sessions weekly, lasting 30-60 minutes, especially in the off and pre-season.
 These sessions should focus on compound movements like deadlifts, squats, and swim-specific exercises to build strength and power.
+But how often should you lift weights, and what exercises are best?

 Read More